 - Framework integration of kernel libraries does not scale.

-The nGraph Compiler stack is designed to address the first two problems. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework like TensorFlow* and reconstructing it with the nGraph Intermediate Representation.
-The nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
-From here, PlaidML or one of the nGraph transformers can generate code in various forms, including LLVM, OpenCL, OpenGL, Cuda and Metal.
-This generated code is where the low-level optimizations are automatically applied.
-The result is a more efficient execution that does not require any manual kernel integration work for most hardware targets.
+nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow* and reconstructing it with nGraph’s :abbr: IR (Intermediate Representation). nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
+To address the third problem, nGraph is integrated with PlaidML, a tensor compiler, which generates code in LLVM, OpenCL, OpenGL, and Metal.
+Low-level optimizations are automatically applied to the generated code, resulting in a more efficient execution that does not require manual kernel integration for most hardware targets.

-The diagram below illustrates a simple example of how a deep learning framework, when integrated with a kernel library, is capable of running each operation in a computational graph optimally, but the graph itself may not be optimal:
+The example diagrams below shows how a deep learning framework, when integrated with a kernel library, can optimally run each operation in a computational graph, but the choice of operations in the graph may not be optimal.

 The computation is constructed to execute

-computed at the compile time (known as constant folding), and the graph can be
+compile time (an optimization known as constant folding).
+The graph can be

-further simplified to the one on the right because the constant has value of
+further simplified to the one on the right because the constant has a value of

-nGraph solves this problem with nGraph bridges.
-A bridge takes a computational graph and reconstructs it in the nGraph IR with a few primitive nGraph operations.
-With the unified computational graph, kernel libraries no longer need to be separately integrated to each deep learning framework.
-Instead, the libraries only need to support nGraph primitive operations, and this approach streamlines integration process for the backend.
+nGraph solves this problem with bridges.
+A bridge takes a computational graph or similar structure and reconstructs it in the nGraph IR along with a few primitive nGraph operations.
+With a unified computational graph, kernel libraries no longer need to be separately integrated into each deep learning framework.
+Instead, the libraries only need to support nGraph primitive operations, and this approach streamlines the integration process for the backend.

 Solution: nGraph and PlaidML¶

-This documentation provides technical details of nGraph’s core functionality, framework and backend integrations.
+This documentation provides technical details of nGraph’s core functionality as well as framework and backend integrations.
 Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we’re confident that nGraph and PlaidML will make life easier for many kinds of developers:

 - Framework owners looking to support new hardware and custom chips.